-1 Qualification Technician Certificate in

-Community Work with Children

-and Youths (TCCY)

-2. Purpose(s) Of Qualification This qualification is intended to enable a candidate to apply knowledge and skills of human behavior to modify the behavior of children and youths, apply assessment competencies to enhance service delivery to children and youth, apply communication skills to document the information of children and youth and apply knowledge and skills of Development to implement children And youth programs.

-3 NTA Level 5
+1 Qualification Technician Certificate in Community Work with Children and Youths (TCCY) 2 Purpose(s) Of Qualification This qualification is intended to enable a candidate to apply knowledge and skills of human behavior to modify the behavior of children and youths, apply assessment competencies to enhance service delivery to children and youth, apply communication skills to document the information of children and youth and apply knowledge and skills of Development to implement children And youth programs.
+NOTA 3 NTA Level 5 4 Competence Level The holder of this qualification will be · Descriptor able to apply skills and knowledge in a range of activities, some of which are non-routine and be able to assume Operational responsibilities 6 Number of Credits from Lower NTA Level 120 7 Total number of Credits at this level 122

-.
-4

-4 Competence Level The holder of this qualification will be

-Descriptor able to apply skills and knowledge in a range of activities, some of which

-a range of activities, some of which are non-routine and be able to assume

-Operational responsibilities

-6 Number of Credits

-from Lower NTA 120

-Level

-7 Total number of 122

-Credits at this level

-Table 4.50: Curriculum Details for Technician Certificate in Community Work with Children and Youth (TCCY) 8 Entry Qualification Possession of NTA level 4 in Community Work with Children and Youths Holder of Advanced Certificate of Secondary Education (ACSE) with at least 1 Principal and Subsidiary pass excluding religious subjects; OR Possession of Technician certificate in Community Work with Children and Youths related disciplines including Social Work, Community Development, Nursing, Community Health, Gender, Child Protection, Community Work Counseling Law Community Work, Counseling, Law, And Psychology.
+1 Qualification Technician Certificate in Community Work with Children and Youths (TCCY) 8 .
+Entry Qualification -Possession of NTA level 4 in Community Work with Children and Youths -Holder of Advanced Certificate of Secondary Education (ACSE) with at least 1 Principal and Subsidiary pass excluding religious subjects; OR -Possession of Technician certificate in Community Work with Children and Youths related disciplines including Social Work, Community Development, Nursing, Community Health, Gender, Child Protection, Community Work, Counseling, Law, And Psychology.
 9 Date of the Qualification Standard Developed June,2021